chrisTMackey/pvc/README.md

 So you would pass the following to take the clear durometer reading and make it a filled reading.

+Unfortunately our formula was not clear in that it had CaCO3 calcium carbonate filler @ 20 phr (Per Hundred Resin).

+Data for flexible filled formulas is lacking other than the durometer (aka hardness).

+To account for the filler, simply pass the unfilled A Shore Durometer result from the flex_clear_dinp function AND the phr of the filler to the flex_filled(duro_A, phr_CaCO3) function to get what the filled durometer reading would be.
-flex_filled(80, 20)
+>>>filled_duro = pvc.flex_filled(97, 20)

-That would take a formula that you know to be 80 A Shore in a clear formula and will calculate out the A Shore Durometer for the same formula but with 20 PHR of Calcium Carbonate Filler.
+>>>print(filled_duro, 'A Shore Durometer w/ filler @15s delay (ASTM D2240)')

 This is some of the best data I have with an r squared of 0.992.
 I'd still be cautious using it above 100 A Shore or on the D Shore scale.

 Unfortunately I do not have good data for modifying the other properties in filled formulations.